 Utilizing a three-stage process, Prater’s air classifying mills use air to classify and convey material.
 Metered product first enters behind the rotor, with grinding blades impacting and accelerating particles outward, while additional collisions against screens and jaws until small enough to get through the screen.
 Those particles then circulate outside the grinding chamber, with material classified and on-size particles conveyed via air to the next stage.
 Rejected particles go on to the second grinding stage, reentering the grinding chamber in front of the rotor.
 This reground material goes on to the classifier and combines with the product from the initial grinding stage.

 Prater Air Classifiers

 Prater’s air classifiers separate particles by size within a pneumatic circuit, utilizing and adjusting centrifugal force as needed.
-Introduced through the primary air inlet, the airflow acts to smooth out the raw product, creating drag force that acts in tandem with the size and density of the particles that varies how much force is applied.
-These particles are then directed towards the classifier’s rotor, where smaller, smoother particles pass through as fines and larger, coarser particles move away from the rotor.
+Introduced through the primary air inlet, the airflow acts to smooth out the raw product, creating drag force that acts in tandem with the size and density of the particles depending on how much force is applied.
+These particles are then directed toward the classifier’s rotor, where smaller, smoother particles pass through as fine and larger, coarser particles move away from the rotor.
 The larger particles are then discharged through a rotary airlock under the machine.
 A secondary air inlet allows an adjustable airflow upwards into the classification area, keeping near-size and agglomerated particles suspended in the airstream to allow them to be classified along with the stream of finely ground material.